Depression and Anxiety Treatment

 Bipolar disorder is manifested through uncontrollable, all-consuming shifts in mood, behavior and energy levels.
 The lack of stability typically causes the sufferer to have relationship problems, issues with career and income stability, a disposition for accidental injuries and a propensity for suicide.

 The possible grounds for this connection are various and complex.
 First of all, there could be something in the brain chemistry that brings bi-polar individuals to addiction.
 This mood disorder is characterized by exceedingly high levels of serotonin, dopamine and norepinephrine, which influence the emotions and body metabolism functions such as eating and sleeping patterns.
-Their hard-wired instability prompts them into the clutches of alcohol and drugs, which are seen as a means of self-medication for their episodes of insomnia, depression and anxiety.
-Unfortunately, such behavior only worsens the symptoms of bi-polar.
-It has been found, though, that young males who are bi-polar have the highest likelihood of resorting to alcohol and drugs.
+Their hard-wired instability prompts them into the clutches of alcohol and drugs, which are seen as a means of self-medication for their episodes of insomnia, depression, and anxiety.
+Unfortunately, such behavior only worsens the symptoms of bipolar.
+It has been found, though, that young males who are bipolar have the highest likelihood of resorting to alcohol and drugs.

 Bi-polar addicts who want to shake off their addiction require professional help and guidance with the process.
 The fact is that they are on a constant swing between depression and euphoria combined with self-importance.
 This instability makes it very difficult for these individuals to stick to their recovery plans, which is why they need professional support for a comprehensive treatment that will include their alcohol recovery or drug rehab in San Diego.

-Our program is based on a collaboration of top-notch therapists in San Digeo for psychotherapy, holistic healing, wellness, and nutrition.
-Through our residential and outpatient programs, patients get centralized and coordinated care tailored to their needs.
+Our program is based on a collaboration of top-notch therapists in San Diego for psychotherapy, holistic healing, wellness, and nutrition.
+Through our residential and outpatient rehab programs, patients get centralized and coordinated care tailored to their needs.
 Our staff is trained to deal with dually diagnosed patients by developing a comprehensive treatment that usually includes individual psychotherapy, group therapy counseling, psychiatric medication and alternative methods like experiential therapy, recreation, yoga, holistic healing, and so on.

 Depression is a common mental illness that comes along with substance abuse; treating the addiction also can bring relief to underlying mental health issues.
 At APEX, we believe in following an integrative approach – because it works.
 While treating the addiction may be a patient’s ultimate goal, we know it can only happen when we also treat negative thought patterns and the physiological symptoms that accompany depression.
 We use a combination of behavioral therapies, nutritional counseling and mind-body exercises to alleviate depressive symptoms and restore balance in our San Diego depression treatment.